NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

 ## Prerequisites

 - The [.NET SDK](https://www.microsoft.com/net/download), which provides the `dotnet` command-line tool.
-Starting in Visual Studio 2017, the dotnet CLI automatically installs with any .NET Core related workloads.
+Starting in Visual Studio 2017, the dotnet CLI automatically installs with any .NET or .NET Core related workloads.

 ## Create a project